thenicebro/scenarios/linux/challenge-different-file-editing/step3.md

-# Split numbers in a file and store output
+# Split Numbers in a File and Store

 ## Introduction